ergo-services/ergo/docs/advanced/inspecting-state.md

     p.SendResponse(message.From, message.Ref, result)
 ```

 So a consumer adds fields, and may deliberately replace one, but cannot erase the rest.
-If you write a base behavior of your own, follow the same shape.
 If you are implementing `HandleInspect` on top of one, you can rely on it: the framework's fields will be there beside yours.

+The base behaviors namespace their own keys with a reserved `ergo:` prefix - `ergo:pool_size`, `ergo:children_total`, `ergo:state` and so on.
+That is what makes the merge safe in both directions: a field of yours cannot collide with one of theirs by accident, and you can still override one deliberately by naming it with the prefix.
+If you write a base behavior of your own, follow the same shape and the same prefix; if you are the consumer, keep your keys unprefixed and they will never clash.

 ## When the state is too large to return